BirdeeHub/make_minesweeper_tutorial/README.md

 use "java -jar <_path_>/<_to_>/minesweeper.jar" to play!

-Make sure jdk is added to your path, or run the java binary directly.
+Make sure jdk is added to your path, or run it with the path to the java binary directly.

-Inside the Jar, you will find a replica of the app directory.
+Inside the Jar, there is a replica of the app directory. (yes, in a 1/5th of a MB file, that is also a game.)

 If you wish to access these files to edit the program, use:

 jar -xvf ./minesweeper.jar && rm -r MySweep/ META-INF/

+the rm -r command is optional, but those things arent needed to compile.
+They ARE what was compiled.
+Or, well, copies of the ones in the jar.

-If you have another version of jdk already, but it wont let you run due to incompatible version, you can probably just recompile. run the appropriate compile script if you have the github repo, or if you only had the package installer, then the compile script is in \<install_directory\>/minesweeper/lib/app/ and the source is included.
+If you have another version of jdk already, but it wont let you run due to incompatible version, you can probably just recompile. run the appropriate compile script.
+It will require the file structure of the app folder to remain the same.

-if your computer is unable to install jdk 17 and run programs with it, such as ubuntu 20 or earlier, then the .deb installer script may not work on your system, because java requires C libraries that are not present at runtime.
-You dont have to install jdk 17, just be capable of installing it.

-However, using the jar can work with older versions of jdk back to about 11

 ***************************************************************************************************************************